KLYN74R/KlyntarCore/README.md

 </div>

-Working on KLYNTAR, we've been trying to make a project so powerful to wonder you as in your 8 y.o when you've got to know Santa doesn't exsist 🎅.
+Working on KLYNTAR, we've been trying to make a project so powerful to wonder you as in your 8 y.o. when you've got to know Santa doesn't exsist 🎅.
 This project isn't another shitcoin, 10<sup>th</sup> generation of memecoins, scam NFT project or so on.
 We want to resurrect the time of useful projects by creating cool stuff for our industry like <b>Unobtanium</b>, <b>KLYNTAR Services</b>, <b>Hivemind</b>, <b>SpookyAction</b>, <b>symbiotes</b> and much more!
+Symbiosis with other projects(chains) will give you ability to use the best and so loved functions from other cryptos.
+The sense is to join them in one super organizm and make a revolution in cryptoindustry!

 <br/>
 <div align="center">